What are permalinks

 Most commonly, problems with permalinks can occur in your WordPress site after you’ve made huge changes to your site structure or you have migrated your website to a new server.
 Sometimes, it can just happen.

-If you had just migrated your website and previously had wp-cache function running, and are getting a blank page; a particular line in
+If you had just migrated your website and previously had the wp-cache function running, and are getting a blank page; a particular line present in the

 define('WP_CACHE', true); //Added by WP-Cache Manager

 That should solve the problem in around 90% of the cases.

 Thus I hope that you found this post helpful in learning more about WordPress permalinks, like what these permalinks are, what role they play on your WordPress site, the difference between ugly and pretty permalinks, changing permalink structure on your WordPress site, SEO-friendly permalink structures, and how to resave permalinks in WordPress.
 If you have got any other questions about permalinks in WordPress, leave them in the comments section below and I’ll get back with as much help as possible.

 You might also want to read: How to reduce bounce rate on your blog